Sydney-Informatics-Hub/Bootstrapping-for-BQSR/README.md

 The number of tasks equals 3200 X N. Task walltime is influnced by interval and by sample size, so the inputs list is ordered by both interval walltime and by sample size to try and increase CPU efficiency.
 To do this, the "3200_intervals_taskTimeSorted.list" produced during the initial round of variant calling for Germline-ShortV pipeline is used, as is the input BAM sizes.

-Check that the path to this time sorted list is correct in `bsv-R1-S15_hc_make_input.sh`, and that the syntax for collecting samples by size is correct for this dataset (eg, if there is a '.' character used in the sample IDs, this syntax will need to be adjusted).
-Then run:
+**Important:** Check that the path to this time sorted list is correct in `bsv-R1-S15_hc_make_input.sh`, and that the syntax for collecting samples by size is correct for this dataset (eg, if there is a '.' character used in the sample IDs, this syntax will need to be adjusted).
+Note that the samples are ordered by size according to the BAM sizes present in the ./BQSR_bams/Round<round> directory, and NOT from the sample list in the <cohort>.config file, so if there are BAMs in this directory that are not included in this project (there should not be!) please move them (or adjust the syntax to omit them).

+Run:

 ```{bash HC make input}